phrasal verb 'be off'

 Features of Using "be off"

-Separability:Inseparable Transitivity:Intransitive Level:A2 Particle:off
+Separability:Inseparable Transitivity:Intransitive Level:A2 Verb:be Particle:off

 “Be off” is a versatile phrase meaning to leave, be cancelled, turned off, or spoiled (for food).
 It’s inseparable.
 The meaning changes with context, so it’s common in informal English.